matos-coder/credit-risk-model/README.md

 5. **Insight:** Time-based patterns may exist within the TransactionStartTime.
    **Hypothesis:** The time of day, day of the week, or month of the transaction could be a critical predictor of risk.
 We must engineer features from the TransactionStartTime column to capture these potential temporal patterns.

+## Task 3: Feature Engineering

+Build a robust, automated, and reproducible data processing script that transforms raw data into a model-ready format.

+All feature engineering logic must be implemented in the `src/` Python scripts.
+The main script uses `sklearn.pipeline.Pipeline` to chain together all transformation steps, ensuring modularity and reproducibility.

+### Key Steps in the Feature Engineering Pipeline

+1. **Create Aggregate Features**
+   - *Total Transaction Amount*: Sum of all transaction amounts for each customer.
+   - *Average Transaction Amount*: Average transaction amount per customer.
+   - *Transaction Count*: Number of transactions per customer.
+   - *Standard Deviation of Transaction Amounts*: Variability of transaction amounts per customer.

+2. **Extract Features from Timestamps**
+   - *Transaction Hour*: The hour of the day when the transaction occurred.
+   - *Transaction Day*: The day of the month when the transaction occurred.
+   - *Transaction Month*: The month when the transaction occurred.
+   - *Transaction Year*: The year when the transaction occurred.

+3. **Encode Categorical Variables**
+   - *One-Hot Encoding*: Converts categorical values into binary vectors.
+   - *Label Encoding*: Assigns a unique integer to each category (if needed).

+4. **Handle Missing Values**
+   - *Imputation*: Fill missing values with mean, median, mode, or advanced methods like KNN imputation.
+   - *Removal*: Remove rows or columns with missing values if they are few and not critical.

+5. **Normalize/Standardize Numerical Features**
+   - *Normalization*: Scales the data to a range of [0, 1].
+   - *Standardization*: Scales the data to have a mean of 0 and a standard deviation of 1.

+---

+The pipeline is designed to be flexible and can be easily extended or modified for different modeling requirements.
+All transformations are performed using scikit-learn compatible classes, ensuring seamless integration with downstream machine learning workflows.